 In some cases, the sudden start of a severe illness will make it clear that help is needed.
 In other cases, your relative may ask for help.
 When you live far away, you have to think carefully about possible signs when help is needed.
 You might want to use holiday trips home to take stock.

 Some questions to answer during your visit include:

 - Are the stairs manageable or is a ramp needed?

 - Are there any tripping hazards at exterior entrances or inside the house (throw rugs, for instance)?

-- If a walker or wheelchair is needed, can the house be modified?
+- If a walker or wheelchair is needed, what home modifications are needed?

 - Is there food in the fridge?
 Are there staples in the cupboards?

 - Are bills being paid?
 Is mail piling up?

 - Is the house clean?